ZamaDhlamini/Movie-Table-App/README.md

 To install and run the app on your local machine, please follow the instructions below:

-Markup: 1.
-Clone the repository using the following command:
+1. Clone the repository using the following command:

    git clone https://github.com/<username>/movie-table-app.git

- Markup: 2.
-Navigate to the project directory and install the required dependencies:
+ 2. Navigate to the project directory and install the required dependencies: cd movie-table-app
-    cd movie-table-app
-     npm install
+    ### 'npm install'

-   Markup: 3.
-Start the development server:
+ 3. Start the development server:
-      npm start
+    ### 'npm start'

- Markup: 4.
-Open the app in your web browser by navigating to http://localhost:3000.
+ 4. Open the app in your web browser by navigating to http://localhost:3000.

-### `npm start`

 Runs the app in the development mode.\

    Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.